jmechavez/go-hexagonal-app/README.md

 # Go Hexagonal Architecture App

-A sample Go application demonstrating hexagonal architecture with PostgreSQL, Gorilla Mux, Alpine.js, and Go Templ.
+This is a test project only for learning purposes and does not include any real-world functionality.
+It is designed to showcase the structure and organization of a Go application using hexagonal architecture principles.

 ## Features

 - Clean hexagonal architecture
 - PostgreSQL database with SQLC
 - REST API with Gorilla Mux